prefeitura-rio/iac-k3s/README.md

 # Infrastructure as Code - K3s on Incus

 K3s cluster infrastructure using Terraform, Incus containers, and Ansible.
-Deploys Prefect, Airbyte, Infisical, Tailscale, Rancher, SigNoz, and CloudSQL Proxy on containerized Kubernetes.
+Deploys Prefect, Airbyte, Infisical, Tailscale, SigNoz, and CloudSQL Proxy on containerized Kubernetes.

 ## Structure